 The !Kung San, a Kalahari hunter-gatherer population, was the dominant population in southern Africa for perhaps tens of millennia.
-The population of perhaps 300,000 in the seventeenth century encountered Dutch colonists, and then dwindled by the 1970s to fewer than 50,000, dispersed throughout South Africa.
+The population of ~300,000 in the seventeenth century encountered Dutch colonists, and then dwindled by the 1970s to fewer than 50,000, dispersed throughout South Africa.
 But as their numbers shrank, anthropologists devoted increasing attention to the population’s complexity, diversity, and adaptations.

-This sense of transport, too, connects with the !Kung, who perform a ritual healing dance from dusk to dawn perhaps twice each week.
+The !Kung, who perform a ritual healing dance from dusk to dawn perhaps twice each week.
 The !kia dance, described as “an experiential passage,” is a fatiguing process that advances an altered state of consciousness, with the aim of transcendence not only for spiritual purposes but to address misfortune.
 Near its climax, the !kia ignites the “n/um,” an energy which resides in the stomach and works its way up the spine with increasing intensity: “Stand up,” it says, “stand up on your heels and sing.”